 Teachers’ measures

-Teacher Mediation of CSAA (PMP; based on Boniel-Nissim et al., 2020).
-For this research we adapted the questionnaire to teachers.
-To assess teachers' mediation strategies of sexual protection (restrictive, negative, and positive active,) we administrated the PMP scale.
-Restrictive Mediation was measured using two items (α = 0.81) (e.g., " I set clear rules for my pupils regarding sexual harassment"); Negative Active Mediation was measured using three items (α = 0.79) (e.g., " I try to explain to my pupils why sexual harassment is a bad and dangerous thing").
-Positive Active Mediation was measured using two items (α = 0.83) (e.g., " I try to explain to my pupils about the need to tell and not keep "secrets" with an emphasis on healthy and beneficial sexual behavior").
-In this study we have omitted the Co Use Mediation because it makes no sense to the medium.
-Teachers were asked to report their agreement with each item on a 5-point scale ranging from 1 "not at all" to 5 "very much".
-For each teacher, we calculated three scores of mediation strategies of Sexual harassment by averaging the answers in the relevant items.
+Teacher’s Mediation of CSAA (using the PMP scale, based on Boniel-Nissim et al., 2020): To assess teachers’ mediation strategies regarding sexual protection (restrictive, negative active, and positive active) we used the PMP scale, adapted to teachers for this research.
+Restrictive mediation was measured using two items (α = 0.81) (e.g., “I set clear rules for my pupils regarding sexual harassment”); negative active mediation was measured using three items (α = 0.79) (e.g., “I try to explain to my pupils why sexual harassment is a bad and dangerous thing”).
+Positive active mediation was measured using two items (α = 0.83) (e.g., “I try to explain to my pupils the need to tell and not keep ‘secrets,’ with an emphasis on healthy and beneficial sexual behavior”).
+We omitted co-use mediation in this study because it is not relevant to the research topic.
+Teachers were asked to report on their level of agreement with each item on a 5-point scale ranging from 1 (“not at all”) to 5 (“very much”).
+For each teacher, we obtained three scores for mediation strategies regarding sexual harassment by calculating the average score for the answers to the relevant items.

-Teacher Perceived Severity of CSAA (adapted from previous research: Hwang et al., 2017; Kim et al., 2012).
-To measure threat appraisal, perceived severity was measured using two items (α = 0.81).
-Adjustments were made to adapt the items to the subject matter of Sexual harassment.
+Teacher-perceived Severity of CSAA (adapted from previous research conducted by Hwang et al., 2017; Kim et al., 2012): To evaluate threat appraisal, perceived severity was measured using two items (α = 0.81).
+Adjustments were made to adapt the items to the subject matter of sexual harassment.
 Sample items included “Sexual harassment is a serious problem” and “Sexual harassment can lead to severe consequences.”
-The items were rated on a 5-point Likert scale ranging from Strongly disagree to Strongly agree.
+The items were rated on a 5-point Likert scale ranging from 1 (“Strongly disagree”) to 5 (“Strongly agree”).

-Teacher Perceived Susceptibility of CSAA (adapted from previous research: Hwang et al., 2017; Kim et al., 2012).
-Threat appraisal also includes perceived susceptibility.
-It was measured using two items (α = 0.83) adapted from previous research (Hwang et al., 2017; Kim et al., 2012).
-Adjustments were made to the items to adapt them to the subject matter of Sexual harassment.
-Sample items included “My pupils were susceptible to sexual harassment” and “My pupils were at risk of Sexual harassment and sexual assault” rated on a 5-point Likert scale ranging from Strongly disagree to Strongly agree.
+Teacher-perceived Susceptibility of Pupils to CSAA (adapted from previous research conducted by Hwang et al., 2017; Kim et al., 2012): Threat appraisal also includes perceived susceptibility.
+This was measured using two items (α = 0.83) .
+Adjustments were made to the items to adapt them to the subject matter of sexual harassment.
+Sample items included “My pupils were susceptible to sexual harassment” and “My pupils were at risk of sexual harassment and sexual assault”, rated on a 5-point Likert scale ranging from 1 (“Strongly disagree”) to 5 (“Strongly agree”).

-The Teacher-Pupil CSAA Communication Scale (PCS; based on Jaccard et al., 2000).
-To assess the quality of teacher-pupil communication about sexual harassment, we administrated the Hebrew version of the PCS scale.
-The scale comprises 16 items (e.g., “My pupils would not want to answer my questions about sexual harassment”) on which each pupil is asked to describe the extent that he or she agrees with the item on a 5-point Likert scale ranging from 1 – strongly disagree to 5 – strongly agree.
-According to Jaccard and colleagues (Jaccard et al., 2000), the scale is highly reliable.
-The scale was translated to Hebrew by Efrati and Gola (2019).
-In the current study, we adapted the questionnaire to teachers and focus on sexual harassment.
-Accordingly, we will be calculated for each teacher a score of communication about sexual harassment by averaging his or her answers.
+The Teacher-Pupil CSAA Communication Scale (using the PCS scale, based on Jaccard et al., 2000): To assess the quality of teacher-pupil communication about sexual harassment, we administered the Hebrew version of the PCS scale.
+The scale comprises 16 items (e.g., “My pupils would not want to answer my questions about sexual harassment”) and pupils were asked to specify their level of (dis)agreement with each item on a 5-point Likert scale ranging from 1 (“Strongly disagree”) to 5 (“Strongly agree”), which, according to Jaccard et al. (2000), is highly reliable.
+It was translated into Hebrew by Efrati and Gola (2019).
+For the purposes of the current study, we adapted the questionnaire to teachers and focused on sexual harassment.
+Accordingly, a score of communication about sexual harassment was calculated for each teacher by calculating the average for each of their answers.
 Cronbach’s alpha of the PCS in this sample was 0.87.